-Remember though, an SAT or an ACT score doesn’t tell the whole story.
+Remember, even a perfectly accurate score doesn’t tell the whole story.
 Of course you want to receive as high of a score as possible, but rather than stressing yourself out with that lofty goal, it can be more beneficial to aim for a score that aligns with your list of colleges.
 That way, you can balance your efforts towards college admissions more appropriately.

 So what does it mean to have a “good” SAT or ACT score if it’s not based solely on how high it is?
 It’s all about averages.